About the Schools

 Altitude Project’s primary mission is to support education in the very remote Upper Dolpo region of Nepal.
 This region is on the edge of the Tibetan Plateau, one of the highest inhabited areas on the planet.
 The five schools that we are currently working with are at approximately 3,500 – 4,000 metres!

-They teach a full curriculum from April 1 to Oct 31 each year.
-It is simply too cold to fully operate the schools in winter.
+The children are taught not only the national curriculum of Nepal, but also their Tibetan language, history and culture.
+Classes run from April 1 to Oct 31.
+The schools are unheated and it is too cold to fully operate them in winter.
 All materials and supplies are purchased in Kathmandu in March and transported to the Upper Dolpo for the start of the school year, much of the distance by mule or yak.
 It is a five day walk from the end of the road to get to these villages.